How to Test Your Home’s Water Pressure in 4 Simple Steps

 - Install pressure gauge – Take off the hose from the outdoor faucet (or disconnect the washer from the cold water line).
 Twist the pressure gauge on the spigot like you would a hose.
 For the first try, hand-tighten the gauge, but if there are any leaks when you turn on the water you can tighten it more with your wrench or pliers.

 - Turn on the water – Open the faucet all the way.
 You’ll see the needle of the pressure gauge move.
-Once the needle settles, check the reading and writing the number in your notebook.
+Once the needle settles, check the reading and write the number in your notebook.

 Ideally, you want your water pressure to be between 40 and 50 psi.
 If it’s not within that range and you have a pressure-reducing valve, adjust it to make sure it’s working properly.